Yazeedalshehri/Yazeedalshehri/README.md

 # 💫 About Me:
-🔭 I’m currently IT student at KAU<br>🌱 I’m currently learning deep learning , AI and IoT <br>Interested in software analysis and design
+🔭 I’m currently IT student at KAU<br>🌱 I’m currently learning Web design <br>Interested in software analysis and design

 ## 🌐 Socials: